Quick Read: What You’ll Learn

 Can I tell the difference between 0.9ct and 1.0ct?

-Not by sight, no. The diameter difference is roughly 0.2mm, the width of a fine pen stroke.
+Not by sight.
+The diameter difference is roughly 0.2mm, which is less than the width of a fine pen stroke.
+You cannot tell without a side-by-side comparison and precision measurement tools.

 Related reading